cloud-native-toolkit/terraform-gitops-cp-db2wh-service/README.md

 - Make sure the CP4D Instance is deployed successfully
 - Make sure the global pull secret is applied and worker nodes are replaced.

-## Module dependencies

-This module makes use of the output from other modules:

-- GitOps - github.com/cloud-native-toolkit/terraform-tools-gitops.git
-- Namespace - github.com/cloud-native-toolkit/terraform-gitops-namespace.git
-- gitops_ibm_catalogs - github.com/cloud-native-toolkit/terraform-gitops-cp-catalogs.git
-- gitops_cp_foundation - github.com/cloud-native-toolkit/terraform-gitops-cp-foundational-services.git
-- gitops_cp4d_operator - github.com/cloud-native-toolkit/terraform-gitops-cp4d-operator.git
-- gitops-cp4d-instance - github.com/cloud-native-toolkit/terraform-gitops-cp4d-instance.git

 ## Db2 Warehouse on Cloud Pak for Data

 IBM Db2 Warehouse is an analytics data warehouse that features in-memory data processing and in-database analytics.
 It is client-managed and optimized for fast and flexible deployment, with automated scaling that supports analytics workloads.

-Namespace used in this module
+3 Namespace(s) are used in this module to support special installation

 - operator_namespace: cpd-operators
   CP4D Platform operator, DB2WH Operator will be installed on cpd-operators